 I can not tell you how frustrated I have been, and still get, when I can’t figure something out.
-I sometimes feel totally incompetent and silly when I am learning a new software, a new camera, a new computer program, a website builder, etc. and I just can’t figure it out.
+Sometimes, I feel totally incompetent and silly when I am learning something new and I just can’t figure it out.
 I have learned, and encourage you as well, to be patient with yourself.
-I have learned to let it go and move on.
+Let it go and move on.
 If I try hard at something for an extended time period, my head begins to spin and I need a break.
 More times than not, when I return to the task, I am able to figure out what I was trying to do very quickly.
 Sometimes your brain will need a reset – and that’s ok!
 But in the process, be gracious with yourself, show yourself some love, and remind yourself that you are still learning!

 4. Don’t Rush It

 A lot of times in my business, my mind was 10 steps ahead of where my business actually was.
 While this can definitely work in my favor, I have had to remind myself that if I race to the finish line, I will miss out on creating a strong and impactful business foundation.
 Remember, everything comes at the perfect time in the perfect way.
 You need to trust this.